Marine Corps Police Academy opens on Fort Leonard Wood

 |0

-This work, Marine Corps Police Academy opens on Fort Leonard Wood, by Stephen Standifird, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Marine Corps Police Academy opens on Fort Leonard Wood, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT